 Timeframes for lodging an appeal and considering mediation

-You have 2 months to lodge your appeal with the tribunal.
+You have 2 months to lodge your appeal To appeal means saying you want someone to think about a decision again. with the tribunal.
 For many appeals you must decide whether you want to go through optional mediation.

 You can do this by phoning the mediation services your local authority has recommended for you.
 You must make this call within the two month timeframe that has been set.
 Once you've called the mediation service, your deadline for lodging your appeal may be extended.